 Minnesotan's are used to mother nature's slow methodical dance into a new season.
 Her colors are always laid upon her pallet ~ as the canvas soaks in the elements ~ and so we patiently await the thrill of seeing with renewed eyes.

-And thus we will travel to the North Shore to a place where there is no tv, wifi, or cell service as we relax and play with our own inner landscape (amongst nature's art room).
+And thus we will travel to the North Shore to a place that sits overlooking the beautiful Lake Superior.
+Feeling nature encase us in a welcoming hug as we weave our soul on an adventure of inner knowing and outer spiritual guidance.
+A landscape to play, connect, and rejuvenate in tune with the drum of the waters, earth, and fire.
 The first weekend of April ~ unplug ~ reset ~ and prepare your wild soul for Spring.

-It is divine time to venture to a magical place set on the shores of Lake Superior.
+It is divine time to venture to the North Shore of Minnesota.

 RESCHEDULED WINTER DATE: NEXT workshop April 19th

 The drum beat and Spirit knew.
 The spirit within nature ~ within you ~ within we ~ within the infinite All.
 Great Spirit ~ you may call God ~ and my soul names Divine Love.
 She knew I was calling to her sovereign truth and infinite wisdom.
 The drum beat rattled & roared waking the dormant light that was bursting to shine.

 The first day of spring is just around the corner.
 Dreamy thoughts of tulips popping ~ tree planting and bonnet wearing floats into the collective consciousness.
 Well, maybe not bonnet wearing but it just sounded magical.
 In Minnesota the outside reality doesn’t always line up equally with the inside imagination ~ as snow typically adorns the ground ~ making the tulips work a wee bit harder.
 Yet, whether there is snow on the ground or fairies dancing amongst the joy of new growth ~ we all get to experience the energies of the equinox.